anegg0/gr0wing-hugo/content/posts/2013-04-14-why-you-should-throw-your-higher-self-in-the-trashcan-2.md

 Well, sorry to ruin the show but there&#8217;s something wrong in this picture:

-Why should this &#8220;new you&#8221; be better than who you currently are?
+Why should this "new you" be better than who you currently are?

 Aren&#8217;t you already good enough?

 My point is not to challenge the notion that we should evolve, I&#8217;m a big believer in personal-growth, but my experience has taught me that some strategies can quickly become totally neurotic.
-This &#8220;higher self&#8221; thing belongs to this category, here&#8217;s why:
+This "higher self" thing belongs to this category, here&#8217;s why:

   * **A Higher Self is simply an ideal, by definition ideals can never be reached
 ** The idea of a higher self functions like a mirage: the closer you get, the further it goes.
 There&#8217;s no attaining your higher self.**